Alma Hotchkis & Wiley Global Value Equity Fund

 Strategy & Manager

-Investment objective: to seek current income and long-term capital growth by investing in a concentrated portfolio of large US companies
+Investment objective: seek current income and long-term capital appreciation by investing in a portfolio of global companies

 - Investment process: analyse long term company fundamentals through in-house bottom-up research aiming to identify undervalued stocks

-Hotchkis & Wiley is an SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialized in US value equity and US high yield bond strategies.
+Hotchkis & Wiley is a SEC-regulated, Los Angeles-based investment adviser founded in 1980, specialised in value equity and high yield bond strategies

 Scott McBride, CFA Portfolio Manager and President